QuHarmonics/Mark1-Universal-Formula-Theory-of-Everything/Clay-Mathematics-Institute/Solving the Riemann Hypothesis with a Harmonic Framework/readme.md

 ## Abstract

 This document outlines the application of the Predictive Harmonic Framework to the Riemann Hypothesis (RH).
-By leveraging dynamic ratios and harmonic oscillations, the framework provides a universal mechanism to stabilize the non-trivial zeros of the Riemann zeta function along the critical line, Re(s) = 0.5.
+By leveraging dynamic ratios and harmonic oscillations, the framework provides a universal mechanism to stabilize the non-trivial zeros of the Riemann zeta function along the critical line, $ \text{Re}(s) = 0.5 $.
 Extensive numerical validation and stress testing demonstrate the formula's stability, accuracy, and convergence, supporting its theoretical foundation.

 ---

 ## Problem Context

-The Riemann Hypothesis posits that all non-trivial zeros of the Riemann zeta function lie on the critical line \( \text{Re}(s) = 0.5 \).
+The Riemann Hypothesis posits that all non-trivial zeros of the Riemann zeta function lie on the critical line $ \text{Re}(s) = 0.5 $.
 This unsolved conjecture is a cornerstone of number theory and mathematical analysis, with profound implications for prime number distribution and complex function theory.

 The harmonic framework provides a fresh perspective by treating the placement of zeros as a dynamic system governed by ratios and corrections.
 This approach hypothesizes that zeros naturally stabilize on the critical line through iterative harmonic adjustments, guided by a universal ratio-driven feedback mechanism.